prachinayakal/PopUp-Window/README.md

 ## Demo

-You can see a live demo of the project [here](https://prachinayakal.github.io/PopUp-Window/) (Replace # with the actual link to your demo).
+You can see a live demo of the project [here](https://prachinayakal.github.io/PopUp-Window/)

 ## Usage